Want to achieve the perfect balloon garland every time? Here are 9 balloon garland tips that will get you an amazing garland every time!

 When using a balloon strip (aka: balloon tape, balloon ribbon or the plastic thing with holes in it that comes with most balloon kits) to make your balloon garland, use the chair technique.
 Do this by tying both ends of the strip to the backs of two chairs that are spread apart.
 Almost like you are setting up for a game of limbo.
 This is much easier than trying to attach them to a garland that is already hung on the wall.
 Don’t understand what I’m saying?
 Check out my Balloon Garland Tutorial Here.

 3. Use at Least Three Different Balloon Sizes

 Using a variety of balloon sizes will automatically add interest to your garland.
 For the space you see in my photos (our board and batten wall), which is about 6 feet wide, I usually use 3 18”, 12ish 12”, and 10ish 5” balloons.
 Using different sizes will automatically elevate the look of your garland and make it look more professional.

 4. Use Balloon “Tape”

 There are so many names for balloon strips (tape, ribbon, strips..), whatever you want to call it, you will want to use one for this garland making technique.
 It’s essentially a long plastic ribbon with holes in it to shove the neck/ knot of the balloon through.
 Using the strip allows you to adjust your balloons as much as possible which isn’t the case when you use other techniques.
-It just depends what look you are going for.
+It just depends on what look you are going for.
 They typically come with any balloon kits you may buy, but if you don’t have one, here’s a link to the party supplies section of my Amazon store.
-Also, don’t throw away your balloon strip when you take your garland down because they totally reusable.
+Also, don’t throw away your balloon strip when you take your garland down because they are totally reusable.